-If you have been given the responsibility of organising a stag or hen do in the Peak District then you will be faced with the same dilemma as many others before you.
+If you have responsibility for organising a stag do or hen do in the Peak District then you face the same dilemma as others before you.
 Where can you stay? what activities can you do? what is the best location? where can we go on a night time and How much will it all cost?

-Dolomite Training have been running Stag and Hen parties in the Peak District for nearly 10 years now so have met plenty of people and come up with lots of ideas to make your day even better.
-We understand that not everyone in the group will want to Abseil off a viaduct or go Rock Climbing in the Peak District, so we tweak each course to allow for this and be as inclusive as we can.
-This makes for a better day for everyone and you can all have a laugh in the pub about what adventures you have had.
+Dolomite Training have been running Stag and Hen parties in the Peak District for 10 years now.
+As a result, we have worked with thousands of people and have lots of ideas to make your day even better.
+We also understand that not everyone in the group will want to Abseil off a viaduct or go Rock Climbing.
+With this in mind, we tweak each course to be as inclusive as we can.
+Consequently you get a better day and you can have a laugh in the pub about your adventures.

-It is always easier to talk through what adventurous outdoor activities will work for you and come up with a plan.
-Even if you don’t know where you are staying yet why not get in touch for an informal chat about options that might work and ideas of where would be best to get group accommodation in the Peak District
+It is always easier to talk through what adventurous outdoor activities will work for you and then come up with a plan.
+Even if you don’t know where you are staying yet why not get in touch for an informal chat. we can suggest options that might work and ideas of where would be best to get group accommodation in the Peak District

 Admire the limestone pavements with their clints and grikes proudly on display alongside the 3 Peaks that the Dales are renowned for.
 Beneath all of this lay hundreds of cave systems and potholes, many well known such as Gaping Ghyll and Alum Pot.
 You also have show caves such as White scar and Ingleborough to visit without having to don all the usual caving kit.

-Other gentler options include horizontal trips to explore beneath the Layers of the Limestone landscape and admire how nature has created many fascinating wonders below your feet.
-Your guides can talk about how the caves have been formed from their early beginnings over 320 Million years ago to what they are now as well as the fossils contained within.
+Other gentler options include horizontal trips to explore beneath the Layers of the Limestone landscape.
+You can admire how nature has created many fascinating wonders below your feet.
+Your guides can talk about how the caves have been formed.
+Initially, from their early beginnings over 320 Million years ago to what they are now.
+This will include naming the fossils contained within.
 You may see many speleothems such as Stalagmites and Stalactites and lesser known features such as cave popcorn or flowstone.
-If you are in an active streamway then you watch the water and how it has formed scallops in the rock.
+If you are in an active streamway then you see how the water has formed scallops in the rock.

 Sometimes a day underground is far more rewarding in many different ways to the world above.
 Everyone surfaces with a new sense of adventure and wonder at what they have seen and done.
 Caving is a great activity no matter where you are but caving in Yorkshire is champion.